Soneso/lumenshine-web-wallet/README.md

 # lumenshine-web-wallet

 A Vue.js project representing the Lumenshine Wallet by Soneso.
-It is a wallet for the Stellar network.
+It is a multi-platform, user-freindly, fully-featured wallet for the Stellar network.
-It operates on the Stellar test net and uses our Lumenshine test server.

 Beta version available here: https://lumenshine.com